 The Best Way to Sell a Timeshare

 There are tons of resources and opinions when it comes to selling timeshares.
-We always recommend talking to your developer first.
+We always recommend talking to your resort, developer, or vacation club first.
 It’s likely that your resort brand has options and solutions for owners in need of a way out.
-They may even direct you to a reputable timeshare resale company (like Fidelity Resales!)
+They may even direct you to a reputable timeshare resale company (like Fidelity Real Estate!)

 You also might be enticed by resale companies that promise no up-front fees.
 This is a huge plus when you’re selling your timeshare.
 Keep in mind, though, that even the most trustworthy companies will charge up-front fees.
 This is usually from a timeshare resale advertising company and not a real estate brokerage.
-Owners may choose this route instead if they are behind on their maintenance fees or looking to handle the sale of their timeshare without a real estate agent.
+Owners may choose this route instead if they are behind on their maintenance fees or looking to handle the sale of their timeshares on the resale market without a real estate agent.

 Can You Sell Your Timeshare Back to the Resort?